-of the First Fleet of British s innually on 26 th of January.
-This is the anniversary of the 1788 arrival hips at Sydney Cove, New South Wales. se changing the date on which Australia Day is celebrated?
-1 Strongly support [] 2 Support 3 Oppose 4 Strongly oppose [] 5 No opinion of diversity.
+of the First Fleet of British ships at Sydney Cove, New South Wales.
+Would you support or oppose changing the date on which Australia Day is celebrated?
+1 Strongly support [] 2 Support [] 3 Oppose [] 4 Strongly oppose [] 5 No opinion [] 40 Some people argue we should increase immigration in order to increase our ethnic and other forms of diversity.
 What is your view?
-1 Yes, more diversity will Id increase immigration in order to increase our ethnic and other forms give Australia a more vibrant society and economy. [] ersity.
-We need to encourage national unity and a shared Australian [] And now a few questions about yourself: 41 What is the highest qualifica tion you have gained since leaving school?
-2 No qualification since lea aving school, and not currently studying [] aving school, but currently studying at a university [] aving school, but currently studying at a TAFE or other vocational [] Your qualification-check 4 University degree, back 5 Vocational college dipl 6 Other vocational diplor 7 Trade qualification oma [] [All non-university gradu uate respondents skip Q42 and go to Q43] chose 4 in Q41] est qualifcation was a university degree, bachelor or postgrad, ie who we include the field of study of your highest university qualification?
-2 Medicine, Nursing, P 3 Education 4 Management and Cor 5 Law ing, Architecture, and related studies harmacy, and related health studies [] mmerce [] including humanities and social science) [] []
+1 Yes, more diversity will give Australia a more vibrant society and economy.
+2 No. We have enough diversity.
+We need to encourage national unity and a shared Australian identity. [] 3 Don't know [] And now a few questions about yourself: 41 What is the highest qualification you have gained since leaving school?
+1 No qualification since leaving school, and not currently studying [] 2 No qualification since leaving school, but currently studying at a university [] 3 No qualification since leaving school, but currently studying at a TAFE or other vocational college [] Your qualification-check the box for your highest qualification only 4 University degree, bachelor or post grad 5 Vocational college diploma 6 Other vocational diploma 7 Trade qualification [] [All non-university graduate respondents skip Q42 and go to Q43] [For those who said their highest qualifcation was a university degree, bachelor or postgrad, ie who chose 4 in Q41] 42 Which of the groupings below include the field of study of your highest university qualification?
+1 Science, IT, Engineering, Architecture, and related studies 2 Medicine, Nursing, Pharmacy, and related health studies 3 Education 4 Management and Commerce 5 Law 6 Society and Culture (including humanities and social science) 7 Creative Arts 8 Other []